 How does the driver pay formula affect drivers for Postmates and Grubhub?

-I like that Grubhub recognition program – it’s nice to be rewarded for showing up to work – but it could hurt drivers if they have something come up at the last minute that prevents them from working during their scheduled blocks.
+We like the Grubhub recognition program – it’s nice to be rewarded for showing up to work – but it could hurt drivers if they have something come up at the last minute that prevents them from working during their scheduled blocks.

 Postmates bonuses reward drivers for completing more deliveries when they’re working without any penalties.

-In that last section, I mentioned that Grubhub has drivers schedule blocks of time to drive.
-This is like a traditional part-time job where you schedule your hours to work.
+Grubhub has drivers schedule blocks of time to drive, which is similar to a traditional part-time job where you schedule your hours to work, except that you put yourself on the schedule.
 This can make it easier to plan ahead and you’re guaranteed to work the hours you schedule.

-The flipside of Grubhub’s scheduling is that it gives scheduling priority to drivers who are in the upper level of Grubhub’s Recognition Program.
-You have to work to earn that privilege.
+The flipside of Grubhub’s scheduling is that it gives scheduling priority to drivers who are in the upper level of Grubhub’s Recognition Program, and you have to work to earn that privilege.

 Postmates drivers don’t have to schedule blocks of time, instead, they can open the app and work whenever they have the extra time.
 While this gives you more flexibility, the downside is that if there are already a lot of drivers on the app, you won’t earn as much.